tenywen/share/grpc-go/grpc-go.md

 ClientTransport 为Interface{} 对应的实际结构为 http2Client.这才是grpc中实际存储conn得信息

 但http2Client中数据的读写却是framer

-`
+httpClient 在client很重要，所以展示结构

 		type http2Client struct {
 			target string   // server name/addr
 			conn   net.Conn // underlying communication channel
 			nextID uint32   // the next stream ID to be used

 			// writableChan synchronizes write access to the transport.
 			// A writer acquires the write lock by sending a value on writableChan
 			// and releases it by receiving from writableChan. writableChan chan int
 			// shutdownChan is closed when Close is called.
 			// Blocking operations should select on shutdownChan to avoid
 			// blocking forever after Close.
 			// TODO(zhaoq): Maybe have a channel context? shutdownChan chan struct{}
 			// errorChan is closed to notify the I/O error to the caller. errorChan chan struct{}

 			framer *framer
 			hBuf   *bytes.Buffer  // the buffer for HPACK encoding hEnc   *hpack.Encoder // HPACK encoder

 			// controlBuf delivers all the control related tasks (e.g., window
 			// updates, reset streams, and various settings) to the controller. controlBuf *recvBuffer
 			fc         *inFlow
 			// sendQuotaPool provides flow control to outbound message. sendQuotaPool *quotaPool
 			// streamsQuota limits the max number of concurrent streams. streamsQuota *quotaPool

 			// The scheme used: https if TLS is on, http otherwise. scheme string

 			authCreds []credentials.Credentials

 			mu            sync.Mutex     // guard the following variables state         transportState // the state of underlying connection activeStreams map[uint32]*Stream
 			// The max number of concurrent streams maxStreams int
 			// the per-stream outbound flow control window size set by the peer. streamSendQuota uint32
 		}
-`